RobbyCowell/mountainr/README.md

 ## Code design

-This approach st purposefully over-engineered to demonstrate how the data would flow in a larger application; it has been built as a display of ability.
+This approach is purposefully over-engineered to demonstrate how the data would flow in a larger application; it has been built as a display of ability.
 An application built to adhere strictly to the specification in a business context would be a more elegant solution - something I am happy to talk more about.

 The `initializeData()` action accepts a JSON or JS object, and so can easily be provided with a JSON server response rather than a CSV file.